grimsteel/go-blog/posts/intro-to-go.md

 That being said, here are some libraries you might want to look into yourself to make web development easier:

-- Chi (JetBrains)
+- Chi[^jetbrains]: there's a [blog article from JetBrains](blog.jetbrains.com/go/2022/11/08/build-a-blog-with-go-templates/) which explains this well
-- Go router (book)
+- Go Router[^web]

 Go includes a built-in router of sorts, `http.ServeMux`.
 This allows you to assign a function to different routes.
 To use it, call `http.NewServeMux` and pass the instance as your handler function.

-Every website also needs to be able to serve static files. `http.FileServer` can accomplish that: pass an instance of `http.Dir` into it.
+Every website also needs to be able to serve static files. `http.FileServer` can accomplish that[^jetbrains]: pass an instance of `http.Dir` into it.
 You’ll have to wrap it in `http.StripPrefix` when mounting it into the mux.
 This is because the file paths _within_ the static directory do not have a `/static/` prefix.

 We'll mount our original handling function under `/` using the `HandleFunc` method.